 The Minnesota Pollution Control Agency (MPCA) is the lead state agency for environmental hazard response for oil and hazardous substances.
-The Minnesota Pollution Control Agency Emergency Management Unit (MPCA EMU) consists of eight full-time equivalent positions held by highly trained and experienced staff.
-They are stationed in St. Paul and in four regional offices around the state.
+The Minnesota Pollution Control Agency Emergency Management Unit (MPCA EMU) consists of eight full-time equivalent positions held by highly trained and experienced staff located in Brainerd, Duluth, Marshall, Rochester and St. Paul.
 One emergency responder is on-call during all evening and weekend hours.